annotation/text-fabric/docs/index.md

 If you start using the Text-Fabric API in your programs, you'll definitely need it.

-If you are just starting with the Text-Fabric browser, it might help to look at the online tutorials for the BHSA, Peshitta and Cunei corpora to see what Text-Fabric can reveal about the data.
+If you are just starting with the Text-Fabric browser, it might help to look at the online tutorials for the BHSA, Peshitta, SyrNT, and Cunei corpora to see what Text-Fabric can reveal about the data.

 ??? abstract "Tutorials"